-The key management personnel of the Trust comprise the Trustees and the senior management team as listed on page 1.
-The total amount of employee benefits (including employer pension contributions and employer national insurance contributions) received by key management personnel for their services to the Trust was £798,247 (2022 - £758,248).
+The key management personnel of the Trust comprise the Trustees and the Senior Leadership Team as listed on page 1.
+The total amount of employee benefits (including employer pension contributions and employer national insurance contributions) received by key management personnel for their services to the Trust was £911,208 (2023 - £798,247).

-Employer National Insurance contributions included within key management personnel remuneration was £72,660 (2022 - £69,959).
+Employer National Insurance contributions included within key management personnel remuneration was £80,962 (2023 - £72,660).

-Employer pension contributions included within key management personnel remuneration was £133,596 (2022 - £127,281).
+Employer pension contributions included within key management personnel remuneration was £161,770 (2023 - £133,596).